Black Rock Congregational Church: History

-Dr. Stephen A. Treash, Associate Pastor under Pastor Allaby, accepted the senior pastorate in 1997, and is the church's current pastor.
+Dr. Stephen A. Treash, Associate Pastor under Pastor Allaby, accepted the senior pastorate in 1997, and served until 2024.
 Under Pastor Treash's leadership, the church expanded the number of services to reach out to those in the community who may not normally be drawn to a traditional church, particularly young adults.
 The church retains a traditional worship service, but also offers services of contemporary worship and a special "next generation" format service called "Sanctuary."

 In the early 21st century, the church again found itself having outgrown its existing church facility.
 The church elders instituted the "Ministry Expansion Program," which sought a number of solutions to the problem.
 Additional services were again added, and the church was given the facilities of the Long Ridge Congregational Church in Stamford, Connecticut, where a temporary satellite campus was established in 2007.
 The expansion team formulated extensive plans to replace the current facility on the same site in Fairfield, which were denied upon submission by the town of Fairfield's Conservation Commission due to concerns over environmental impact.
 After the denial, new plans were drawn up with a reduced size building which would be situated exactly where the existing church is located in order to minimize environmental impact.
 The church received final approvals for these new plans in 2011 and broke ground in October 2012.
 After a 20-month construction period, the church dedicated its third building on June 15, 2014.
 After opening, the new facility became host to widely known Christian recording artists such as Lincoln Brewster, Jeremy Camp, Rend Collective, Kutless, Bethel Music, Stephen Curtis Chapman and Seattle-based pastor, Judah Smith.
 In 2016, the church's members voted to change the church's public name to, "Black Rock Church," deleting the word, "Congregational," to avoid any perceptions of association with other local Congregational churches.
 The full, historical name will be retained officially in the church's constitution and bylaws.

+In 2024, Executive Pastor Josh Feay was nominated by the Elders Board to become the church's tenth Senior Pastor upon the announcement of Steve Treash's resignation after 40 years as Senior Pastor and Associate Pastor.
+Feay was elected by congregational vote in October, 2024 and installed in November of the same year.